Jerry Rice: Retirement

-Just before the 2005 season, on September 5, 2005, Rice announced his retirement after twenty-seasons.
+On September 5, 2005, Rice announced his retirement after 20 seasons.
+Because he never played for Denver outside of the preseason, Rice was only allowed his guaranteed money for a grand total of $25,000.
 In August 2006, the 49ers announced that Rice would sign a contract with them, allowing him to retire as a member of the team where his NFL career began.
 On August 24, he officially retired as a 49er, signing a one-day contract for $1,985,806.49.
 The number represented the year Rice was drafted (1985), his No. 80, the year he retired (2006), and the 49ers (49).
 The figure was ceremonial, and Rice received no money.
 A halftime ceremony honored him during the 49ers' match-up with the Seattle Seahawks on November 19, 2006.

 Legacy

 Rice holds numerous NFL receiving records.
 His 197 career touchdown receptions are 41 scores more than the second place of 156 touchdown receptions by Randy Moss; his 208 total touchdowns (197 receiving, ten rushing, and one fumble recovery) are 33 scores ahead of Emmitt Smith's second-place total of 175.
 His 22,895 career receiving yards are 5,403 yards ahead of the second-place Larry Fitzgerald.
 His 1,256 career points scored make him the highest-scoring non-kicker in NFL history.
 Many of these records are considered by sports analysts to be unbreakable.
 During a career spanning two decades, Rice averaged 75.6 receiving yards per game.
-He received MVP votes in seven out of his 20 seasons, won two NFL Offensive Player of The Year Awards, and a Bert Bell Award in 1987.
+He received MVP votes in six out of his 20 seasons, finishing as the runner-up twice in 1987 and 1995.
+He won two NFL Offensive Player of The Year Awards, and a Bert Bell Award in 1987.

 Rice is remembered as one of the best clutch players in football history, often making game-winning catches throughout his career.
 Rice also was noted as an effective blocking receiver.
 Rice's "famous" catching ability, sometimes attributed to him having to catch bricks when working with his father during his childhood, led him to 1,549 career receptions, 117 ahead of the second-place Fitzgerald.